-Agbeyangi Set For Induction As 61st President, Rotary Club of Lagos - TheBoss Newspaper
+Agbeyangi Set For Induction As 61st President, Rotary Club Of Lagos - TheBoss Newspaper

 All is now set for the induction of Rotarian Wale Agbeyangi as the 61st President of the Rotary Club of Lagos (District 9110), which is set to mark the beginning of a new dawn for the Club.

-The event, according to a statement by the Chairman of the installation committee, Rotarian Mohammed Garuba will hold on Friday, July 2 in Lagos
+The event, according to a statement by the chairman of the installation committee, Rotarian Mohammed Garuba will hold next Friday, July 2 in Lagos

-Agbeyangi, who had also been the 2nd Vice President of the Club will take over from the outgoing president, Rotarian Dare Adeyeri.
+Agbeyangi, is the President elect and he will take over from the outgoing president, Rotarian Dare Adeyeri.

 Wale Agbeyangi is the Group Managing Director/CEO of Cordros Nigeria Limited and has been a consummate entrepreneur and investment banker with specialist knowledge of Securities Trading, Asset Management and Investment Banking Services.